The Neighbourhood of Ealing

 The area is host to a number of parks including Queens Park, the CNRA Park, Silverwood Park and Silverwood Arena, Meredith Park, Maitland Street Park, Southbranch Bikeway, Vauxhaull Park and St. Julien Park.

 Elementary Schools include the St. Mary School Choir and Orchestra Program (Catholic), Trafalgar P.S., Ealing P.S., the LesterB.
-Pearson School for the Arts and Holy Cross Catholic School.
+Pearson School for the Arts.

 SERVICE | KNOWLEDGE | RESULTS